-- 2.2.5.5.1 Material: Fabric shall conform to the specifications for the 9 x 5.8 fabric construction meeting applicable requirements in Sections 2.2.5.1 through 2.2.5.4, 2.2.5.6 and 2.2.5.7. - 2.2.5.5.2 Fabric Width: The fabric from which each bag is sewn shall be a minimum of 60 inches in width. - 2.2.5.5.3 Bag Size: The bag size must be tailored to individual bale size at each location.
+- 2.2.5.5.3 Bag Size: The bag size must be tailored to individual bale size at each location.
 Bags shall fit bales tightly, but must be large enough to slip down for sampling and minimize bursting and long enough to completely cover and secure heads of bales.
 The minimum finished bag length shall be not less than 90 inches. - 2.2.5.5.4 Seams: Seams must be sewn in accordance with the following: Type SSn-1 (folded), type 401 stitch, minimum 3.5 stitches per inch, and 4/12 or 5/12 cotton thread, or a polypropylene thread with an approximate yarn denier of 1,000, meeting ultraviolet light inhibitor concentration and identification concentration requirements of Section 2.2.5.2.3, with a minimum tensile strength of 11.02 pounds.
 Sewn seams at bottom of bags must be a minimum of three-fourths inch from heat cut edges and be of type SSn-1 (folded).
 Color of polypropylene sewing thread shall meet color requirements of Section 2.2.5.3.3. - 2.2.5.5.5 Coating: Coating shall meet requirements of Section 2.2.5.4 and shall be applied randomly across the entire width of the flat fabric with 65 percent, plus or minus 10 percent, of the fabric's surface area coated.
 Coating must be located within 0.5 inches plus or minus 0.25 inches of the selvage edge. - 2.2.5.6 Identification Markings: Each sewn bag must have the name or trademark of the fabric manufacturer (that is, the company weaving the material) and the appropriate yarn denier (880 x 1170) and construction (9 x 5.8) suitably printed no more than 36 inches apart in the center of each bag.
 Each identification mark shall be at least three-fourths inch in height.
 The identification markings shall be placed on record with the JCIBPC.
 Ink of any color but black or white shall be used for printing logos and centering marks.
 Where bags are fabricated by manufacturers other than the supplier of basic fabric or their subcontractor, the fabricator's name or trademark shall appear on each pattern in addition to the fabric manufacturer's name or trademark.
 The bag fabricator, when other than the fabric manufacturer, shall register the name or trademark with the JCIBPC.

-The fabric manufacturer and the supplier are both responsible for performance of all inspection requirements as specified herein.
+2.2.5.7.1 Responsibility for Inspection: The fabric manufacturer and the supplier are both responsible for performance of all inspection requirements as specified herein.
 They may use their own or any other facilities suitable for the performance of such inspection requirements, unless such facilities are disapproved by the JCIBPC.